school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 - `higher_educ` Percentage of residents with higher education

 Let's download those 3 files and store them in a folder called `electoral-data`.
-Your must have 2 files in your folder:
+You must have 3 files in your folder:
 `results.cvs`
 `demographics1.xlsx`
 `demographics2.dta`